 This accounting has had mixed results.
 Congressional budget rules prevent spending reductions or revenue increases in Social Security from being explicitly used to pay for spending increases or tax cuts elsewhere.
 In that sense, off-budget accounting has protected the program.
 But high-level budget discussions focus on the unified budget deficit and thus ignore the off-budget versus on-budget distinction.
 As a result, Social Security surpluses have effectively helped finance deficits elsewhere in the government.
 Just how much is unclear, but in the almost three decades that Social Security has been off-budget, the rest of government has run a surplus in only two years (1999 and 2000).

 In any case, these arguments have less relevance today.
 Annual Social Security expenditures have exceeded noninterest income since 2010.
-The combined trust funds still run a surplus because of interest payments from the Treasury, but these payments are simply transfers from one government office to another and therefore do not affect the unified deficit.
+The combined trust funds still run surpluses through 2019 because of interest payments from the Treasury, but these payments are simply transfers from one government office to another and therefore do not affect the unified deficit.
 Trust fund balances may begin to decline in 2020.

 The Federal Reserve System

 The Federal Reserve System (the Fed) is part of the federal government but is explicitly excluded from the budget to shield monetary policymakers from political pressure.
 Other developed nations do the same.
 The Fed thus sets its own spending and finances itself from earnings on lending to banks and its financial assets.
 The Fed remits its profits to the Treasury each year, which the budget records as receipts, but the agency otherwise operates outside the budget.

 Some federal activities are outside the budget because the government plays a limited role in what is otherwise a private activity.
 The government manages various funds whose assets belong to Indian tribes, federal employees, copyright holders, and other private individuals.
 Spending from and receipts to those funds are generally not included in the budget.